-(1) The contractor agrees to comply with all applicable standards, orders or regulations issued pursuant to the Federal Water Pollution Control Act, as amended, 33 U.S.C.
-1251 et seq.

-(2) The contractor agrees to report each violation to the (name of the state agency or local or Indian tribal government) and understands and agrees that the (name of the state agency or local or Indian tribal government) will, in turn, report each violation as required to assure notification to the (name of recipient), Federal Emergency Management Agency, and the appropriate Environmental Protection Agency Regional Office.

-(3) The contractor agrees to include these requirements in each subcontract exceeding \$100,000 financed in whole or in part with agreement programs.

-Federal assistance provided by FEMA."
+- (1) The contractor agrees to comply with all applicable standards, orders or regulations issued pursuant to the Federal Water Pollution Control Act, as amended, 33 U.S.C.
+1251 et seq. - (2) The contractor agrees to report each violation to the (name of the state agency or local or Indian tribal government) and understands and agrees that the (name of the state agency or local or Indian tribal government) will, in turn, report each violation as required to assure notification to the (name of recipient), Federal Emergency Management Agency, and the appropriate Environmental Protection Agency Regional Office. - (3) The contractor agrees to include these requirements in each subcontract exceeding \$100,000 financed in whole or in part with Federal assistance provided by FEMA."

 8. Debarment and Suspension.

-- b.
+Applicability:

+- a.
+This requirement applies to all FEMA grant and cooperative agreement programs. - b.
 Non-federal entities and contractors are subject to the debarment and suspension regulations implementing Executive Order 12549, Debarment and Suspension (1986) and Executive Order 12689, Debarment and Suspension (1989) at 2 C.F.R.
 Part 180 and the Department of Homeland Security's regulations at 2 C.F.R.
-Part - c.
+Part 3000 (Nonprocurement Debarment and Suspension). - c.
 These regulations restrict awards, subawards, and contracts with certain parties that are debarred, suspended, or otherwise excluded from or ineligible for participation in Federal assistance programs and activities.
 See 2 C.F.R.
 Part 200, Appendix II, ¶ I; and Chapter IV, ¶ 6.d and Appendix C, ¶ 2.
 A contract award must not be made to parties listed in the SAM Exclusions.
 SAM Exclusions is the list maintained by the General Services Administration that contains the names of parties debarred, suspended, or otherwise excluded by agencies, as well as parties declared ineligible under statutory or regulatory authority other than Executive Order 12549.
-SAM exclusions can be accessed at www sam row.
-See 2 C E P. § - d.
+SAM exclusions can be accessed at www.sam.gov.
+See 2 C.F.R. §180.530; Chapter IV, ¶ 6.d and Appendix C, ¶ 2. - d.
 In general, an "excluded" party cannot receive a Federal grant award or a contract within the meaning of a "covered transaction," to include subawards and subcontracts.
 This includes parties that receive Federal funding indirectly, such as contractors to recipients and subrecipients.
 The key to the exclusion is whether there is a "covered transaction," which is any nonprocurement transaction (unless excepted) at either a "primary" or "secondary" tier.
-Although "covered transactions" do not include contracts awarded by the Federal Government for purposes of the nonprocurement common rule and DHS's implementing regulations, it does include some contracts awarded by recipients and - e.
-Specifically, a covered transaction includes the following contracts for goods or contractor of a recipient or subrecipient and requires either the approval of FEMA or is in excess of \$25,000.
+Although "covered transactions" do not include contracts awarded by the Federal Government for purposes of the nonprocurement common rule and DHS's implementing regulations, it does include some contracts awarded by recipients and subrecipient. - e.
+Specifically, a covered transaction includes the following contracts for goods or services: - (1) The contract is awarded by a recipient or subrecipient in the amount of at least \$25,000. - (2) The contract requires the approval of FEMA, regardless of amount. - (3) The contract is for federally-required audit services.